Haveli Kharagpur: Tourism

 This place sees a large number of tourists during the holy month of Shraavana who return via Jamui to take the train at Bariarpur railway station.
 Most tourist are from Bihar because they know this place.

 There are several natural attractions like Bheem Bandh, Kharagpur Lake, Devghara Hill, Panchbadan Sthan, Jodi Talai etc. Due to the lack of hotels only those people who have relatives/connections in this area can stay overnight.

 To visit this place people either come via Jamiu railway station, Jhajha Railway station or Bariarpur railway station.
 Some trains do not stop at Bariarpur but all the trains will stop at Jamalpur which is only 16 Kilometers from Bariarpur and one can take auto service to get to Bariarpur.
 From both Bariarpur and Jamiu there is frequent bus/auto services to Haveli Kharagpur.
 Both Bariarpur and Jamiu have hotels to stay overnight.

 List Of People

 Nandalal Bose, famous Indian painter was born in Haveli Kharagpur.

 Bina Devi is an Indian leader who became known for inspiring women to become businesswoman through mushroom cultivation.
-She was awarded Nari Shakti Puraskar which is an annual award given by the Ministry of Women and Child Development of the Government of India to individual women or to institutions that work towards the cause of women empowerment.
+She was awarded Nari Shakti Puraskar in 2019.
+This is an annual award given by the Ministry of Women and Child Development of the Government of India to individual women or to institutions that work towards the cause of women empowerment.
 Nicknamed Mushroom Mahila for popularising mushroom cultivation, Bina Devi gained respect and became the Sarpanch of Dhauri Panchayat, Tetiabambar block for five years.
 She has trained farmers on mushroom and organic farming, Vermicompost production and organic insecticide preparation.

 Upasni Maharaj, a satguru, spent a year in Haveli Kharagpur before settling in Sakori.
 Upasni Maharaj was the principal teacher of Meher Baba.